dimitri-yatsenko/datajoint-book/book/02-concepts.md

 ## Database

-The term "database" is often used loosely to mean any collection of data.
-But for this book, we’ll define it more clearly:
+Although the word "database" is often used loosely to describe any colleciton of data, we’ll define it more narrowly:

 ```{card} Database
 A **database** is a systematically organized collection of data that evolves over time, serving as the central repository for an organization's critical information.